Time travel debugging in IntelliJ

 Log Viewer

 As an alternative to the Log Jump window you can also open a log file in the LogViewer window (View › Tool Windows › LogViewer).
-If the log file contains a timestamp at the start of each line in one of the recognised formats, just clicking on that line will take you to the approximate location.
+If the log file contains a timestamp at the start of each line in one of the recognized formats, just clicking on that line will take you to the approximate location.

 _images/logviewer.png